Meet the creator of Very Mary Designs

 With husband and two children in tow I returned to Victoria and launched Mary Joyce Designs - a clothing business using all natural fabrics with original water-based screen printed fabrics.
 During that time I also started a manufacturing company - M Joyce Manufacturing.

-Today I spend my time creating and making wonderful hats.
-I also work locally doing alterations and clothing construction, and I am the sole pattern maker for a small artisanal clothing company based on Vancouver Island.
+Today I spend my time creating and making wonderful hats,and am the pattern maker for a small artisanal clothing company based on Vancouver Island.
 I continue to love using my skills creating beautiful designs for others to wear and enjoy.

 I hope you will love my hats as much as I love making them!